sebastiandine/py-crypto-scraper/README.md

 For the coin prices in USD, it uses the [Binance API](https://www.binance.com/en/binance-api) resp. the Python package [python-binance](https://pypi.org/project/python-binance/), that wraps around this API.

-Within the connected database, the project automaticall creates two tables to store the scraped data:
+Within the connected database, the project automatically creates two tables to store the scraped data:
 * `NetworkFees` holds the network fee data
 * `AssetPrices` holds the coin price data